r-bakes/r-bakes/README.md

 <p>
 The projects taking up most of this time right now are:<br/>
 🎓 Graduate School - Masters in Computer Science.<br/>
 🤖 Enter the Dungeon - A Roguelite game used to learn front-end stacks.
-See projects below.
+See the repo by the same name.
 </p>